halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 2. Under "Rules", click on "Add rules".
 3. In the drop down after the "IF" select "Is in segment".
 4. In the "Select segments" drop down, choose the appropriate segment from the ones we created.
 5. From the variation drop down, select the value that applies to that segment(s).
-For instance, in our example, Transcription Minutes would server `300` for the "Basic Plan" segment but would serve `6000` for both the "Business Plan" and "Enterprise Plan" segments.
+For instance, in our example, Transcription Minutes would serve `300` for the "Basic Plan" segment but would serve `6000` for both the "Business Plan" and "Enterprise Plan" segments.
 6. Once you've added the appropriate targeting for each value, click the button to "Review and save" the changes to the flag.

 ## Overriding an Entitlement

 When managing entitlements, there will always likely be cases that do not fit the existing plans.
 For example, we might sign a contract with a customer for a Business Plan account but grant them access to an Enterprise Plan feature as part of the negotiation process in order to close the deal.
 Thankfully this setup allows us just that kind of flexibility.
 For example:

-* We can add an additional rule to manually target a feature to a particular tenant based upon their key (this could be their account ID or some other identifying value).
+* We can add an additional rule to a flag to manually target a feature to a particular tenant based upon their key (this could be their account ID or some other identifying value).
-* We can use multiple contexts to add targeting rules that override the tenant assigned entitlements.
+* We can use multiple contexts to add targeting rules that override the entitlements assigned based upon the tenant context.
 For example, we might add a "Company" context and add an additional targeting rule for a feature to grant access to anyone with that company context.
 * We can use a user context to target specific users individually.
 For example, perhaps we've granted only the CMO of a particular client access to a specific feature.
 We can target that feature to the individual's user key.

-The key thing to understand here is that the tenant targeting we've set up establishes a baseline level of entitlements for a user, but these can be overridden however you require to meet the needs of your system.
+The important thing to understand here is that the tenant targeting we've set up establishes a baseline level of entitlements for a user, but these can be overridden however you require to meet the needs of your system.

 ## Using Flags in Application Code